Skip to main content

 Logging

-You can adjust different transports (console and sentry available by default) and add you own transport with own parameters
+You can adjust different transports (console and Sentry are available by default) and add your own transport with your own parameters.

-Frameworks provides basic initialization of Winston so you can easily use it from out of the box, but you still have ability to adjust it as you want
+The framework provides a basic initialization of Winston so you can easily use it out of the box, but you still have the ability to adjust it as you want.

-RFC5424 defines a logger level.
-More higher levels will include messages from the lower level.
-In other word if you set ‘warn’ level then logger will report ‘error’ as well, but will not report debug level
+RFC5424 defines logger levels.
+Higher levels will include messages from lower levels.
+In other words, if you set the ‘warn’ level, the logger will report ‘error’ as well, but will not report the ‘debug’ level.

-You can read more about levels on winston levels documentation
+You can read more about levels in the Winston levels documentation.

 {